Microsoft 365 governance

 The answer to the first question – who can create Teams in your environment is easy, and not always a satisfactory one: everyone can.
 I know companies who stopped their Teams rollout in only a few weeks after they got a few thousand Teams in their environment.
 This is the moment when we can clearly see that we need a governance plan from day one when rolling out Microsoft Teams.
 “Adding” governance later is possible, but more difficult.

-Making changes in Azure Active Directory
+Making changes in Microsoft Entra ID

-When we open the Azure Active Directory in the Azure Portal and select the “Groups” option, we get the list of ALL groups in the environment.
-The groups that are created through Office 365 and have related interfaces (such as when creating new Teams, Plans, etc.) will be marked with the “Office” group type
+When we navigate to the Microsoft Entra admin center, we can find our Groups under the Identity category, and under Groups, select “All Groups” .
+This is where you will see ALL the groups from your tenant.
+The groups that are created through Microsoft 365 and have related interfaces (such as when creating new Teams, Plans, etc.) will be marked with the “Microsoft 365” group type.

 Limit access for creating Microsoft Teams